 If we love your pitch, we’ll be looking for a guest post that follows these guidelines.
 We might request a few edits before we’re ready to publish your post on our site.

 - A short bio about yourself.
 Our readers want to be introduced to you before they dive into your amazing post, so give them a little bio with some context about who you are!
 Feel free to plug your social media in here as well.
+You can also work this into your intro & conclusion sections.

 - If you have photos, they must be high-res and edited.
 We love when you have high-res edited photos (at least 900px wide).
 If you are including photos, they should match the content of the post and be visually stunning – nothing dark or grainy.
 If photos aren’t your strong suit or you don’t have photos that will work for your post, don’t worry: we can source copyright free stock photos.